Prime Minister of Guyana: Appointment and responsibilities

 The prime minister is appointed by the president from among the elected members of the National Assembly of Guyana.
 As a result of the political structure of the government of Guyana where an election for the members of the National Assembly concurrently serves as an election of the president, the prime minister is always drawn from the party or coalition the president belongs to.
 Despite it being the practice of almost all political parties or coalitions to designate a presidential and prime ministerial candidate in the event they secure the most votes over any other parties or coalitions in the election, only a presidential candidate is legally required to be designated in advance of the election.

 The selection, appointment, and removal of the prime minister is therefore constitutionally at the discretion of the president; however, only a member of the National Assembly who is eligible to become president may be appointed prime minister.
-This ensures that the requirements for a person to become president is met in case circumstances result in the prime minister having to accede to the office.
+This ensures that the requirements for a person to become president are met in case circumstances result in the prime minister having to accede to the office.

 Under Article 101 of the Constitution of Guyana, the prime minister is described as the president’s principal assistant in the discharge of the functions of the president.
 The responsibilities of the prime minister include: